Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 ```

 There's a lot to `Pin` so and if you're curious about it, the [std documentation](https://doc.rust-lang.org/std/pin/)
 has a lot more information.
-For the purposes of this chapter its enough to know that, in specific circumstances, like
+For this chapter its enough to know that, in specific circumstances, like in modular
-in modular asynchronous architecture where we don't control everything, we need to be certain data won't move
+asynchronous architecture where we don't control everything, we need to be certain data won't move unexpectedly, and
-unexpectedly, and this is achieved through the `Pin` type.
+this is achieved through the `Pin` type.

 Breaking Down Work
 ------------------